 In order to save your business from this terrible fate, you should never store credit card information on your servers and ensure your payment gateways security is not at risk.
 Additionally, you can use third-party payment processing systems to carry out the process off-site.
-Popular options include PayPal, Stripe, Skrill, and Wordplay.
+Popular ecommerce payment processing options include PayPal, Stripe, Skrill, and Wordplay.

 4. Antivirus and Anti-Malware Software

 Hackers can use stolen credit card information to place orders from anywhere in the world.
-An antivirus or an anti-fraud software can help you with this serious issue.
+An antivirus or an anti-fraud software can help you with this serious ecommerce issue.
 They use sophisticated algorithms to flag any malicious transactions to help you can take further action.
 They provide a fraud risk score which can help proprietors determine if a certain transaction is legitimate.

 5. Use Firewalls